ghrcdaac/run_fargate_task/README.md

 ## DLQ Cleanup UML
 ![DLQ Clean up](dlq_uml.png)

-## Extra notes
+## Notes
+- This tool is not designed to run for NRT datasets since new granules will be queued and running while this tol is running.
+You need to run this tool for on-going and static datasets when all their execution is done.
+- This tool should run against a collection in a few days (less than 3) period of time.
+Don't fix DLQ flags after weeks of execution.
-You can use threads to accelerate this correction by adding the flag `-t true` or `--use_threads true` to the `cmd` sent to fargate.
+- You can use threads to accelerate this correction by adding the flag `-t true` or `--use_threads true` to the `cmd` sent to fargate.
 This flag will update 20 records in parallel instead of one by one
 ```
 $run-task-in-fargate -aws_profile <YOUR_AWS_PROFILE>  -cmd "dlq-cleanup -ids foo___0 bar___1 -t true" -p <STACK_PREFIX>
 ```